viash-hub/biobox/CONTRIBUTING.md

 EOF
 ```

 The test data should be suitable for testing this component.
-Ensure that the test data is small enough: ideally <1KB, preferably <10KB, if need be <100KB.
+Ensure that external test data is small enough: ideally <1KB, preferably <10KB, if need be <100KB.

 ### Step 7: Add arguments for the input files